HV4512/Rainfall-Prediction-using-Machine-Learning/Project Pipeline/Pipeline.md

 	      Selected the dataset of our choice and copied the URL.

     2. ### Step 2: Downloading API Credentials.
-	      To download data from Kaggle, we needed to authenticate with the Kaggle services.
+	      To To download data from Kaggle, we needed to authenticate with the Kaggle services.
 For this purpose, we needed an API token.
 This token can be easily generated from the profile section of our Kaggle account.
 Simply, navigated to your Kaggle profile and then, Clicked the Account tab and then scrolled down to the API section and Clicked on "Create New API Token" button.

-        A file named “kaggle.json” was downloaded which contains the username and the API key.
+      A  A file named “kaggle.json” was downloaded which contains the username and the API key.

     3. ### Step 3: Settig up the Colab Notebook.
 	      Fired up a Google Colab notebook and connected it to the cloud instance.
 Then, uploaded the “kaggle.json” file that we just downloaded from Kaggle.